microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

-# Get started with the Microsoft Graph in an ASP.NET 4.6 MVC app
+# Get started with Microsoft Graph in an ASP.NET 4.6 MVC app

-This article describes the tasks required to get an access token from the v2 authentication endpoint and call the Microsoft Graph.
-It walks you through building the [Microsoft Graph Connect Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-sample) and explains the main concepts that you implement to use the Microsoft Graph.
-The article also describes how to access the Microsoft Graph by using either the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) or raw REST calls.
+This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call Microsoft Graph.
+It walks you through building the [Microsoft Graph Connect Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-sample) and explains the main concepts that you implement to use Microsoft Graph.
+The article also describes how to access Microsoft Graph by using either the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) or raw REST calls.

-This is the app you'll create.
+The following image shows the app you'll create.

 ![The web app with "Get email address" and "Send email" buttons](images/aspnet-connect-sample.png "The web app with 'Get email address' and 'Send email' buttons")